By Andre Lapointe, Credit & Debt Specialist at The Finance Guys · Published June 1, 2026 · Last updated June 10, 2026

 - Raise your credit score first — pay on time, keep card balances under 30% of your limit, and fix any errors on your report.

-- Compare offers — rates vary a lot between lenders.
+- Compare offers — personal loan interest rates vary a lot between lenders.
 Shopping around is the simplest way to avoid overpaying; you can compare personal loan rates on WizardLoans to see where you stand.

 - Choose a shorter term — shorter terms usually carry lower rates and far less total interest, if the monthly payment fits your budget.